infamousjoeg/Conjur-Configurator/README.md

 This option will launch and configure a conjur cli container.
 This is required before performing option 4.

 ### Option 4
 The desired result of this option is to load in some basic conjur policies into a conjur environment.
-Note that the root policy is being loaded with the "--replace" flag which will overwrite any current root policy.
 The basic policies loaded are:

 1. root
 2. apps